 A 28-year-old member asked:

-what risks are attributed to bradycardia or tachycardia left untreated?
+What risks are attributed to bradycardia or tachycardia left untreated?

-2 doctor answers
+2 doctor answers • 7 doctors weighed in

 Cardiology 39 years experience

 Cardiology 24 years experience

 Depends: Asymptomatic bradycardia is not associated with any risk usually, typically athletes have profound bradycardias and it is a sign of their fitness.
 Tachycardias when left untreated for an extended period of time (dependent on the rate and the age of the person) however can lead to a weak heart.
 This condition is usually reversible and is called tachycardia-induced cardiomyopathy.